SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 	commit id: "JIRA-1236-feature-c branch deleted" type: REVERSE
 ```

-# Private Betas
+# Build and distribute Private Betas

-Before a release and sometime, during the development, internal **stable** builds can be done for internal testers.
+Before a release and sometime, during the development, non-public **stable** builds can be done for internal testers and validate the feature or the fix.

 ℹ️ The Private Betas workflow can be scheduled with the Public Betas workflow on PlayCity CI.
-If it's plan to build both betas, refer to [Public Betas and AppStore builds](#Public-Betas-and-AppStore-builds).
+If it's plan to build both betas, refer to the next section: [Build and distribute Public Betas and AppStore builds](#Build-and-distribute-Public-Betas-and-AppStore-builds).

 - Private Betas will uses the current version (`X.Y.Z`) and the current build number (`N`) in the project.
 - TestFlight release notes for betas are custom and need to be commited on the future built branch: